awsdocs/aws-client-vpn-administrator-guide/doc_source/what-is.md

 **Client VPN network interfaces**
 When you associate a subnet with your Client VPN endpoint, we create Client VPN network interfaces in that subnet\.
 Traffic that's sent to the VPC from the Client VPN endpoint is sent through a Client VPN network interface\.
 Source network address translation \(SNAT\) is then applied, where the source IP address is translated to the Client VPN network interface IP address\.

+**Connection logging**
+You can enable connection logging for your Client VPN endpoint to log connection events\.
+You can use this information to run forensics, analyze how your Client VPN endpoint is being used, or debug connection issues\.

 ## Working with Client VPN<a name="what-is-access"></a>

 You can work with Client VPN in any of the following ways: